TheQuantPy/quant-jobs-research/README.md

 8. **Pricing** — Valuation of Financial Instruments
 9. **Machine Learning** — Predictive Modeling and Automation
 10. **Optimization** — Efficient Portfolio and Strategy Design

+It’s also important to note that while trading itself is not something typically taught in a quantitative finance master’s program, every other skill on this list is.
+Trading is proprietary — you learn it by doing it.
+To master it, you need to be where professional traders are, observe how they operate, and ideally, get paid to learn on the job.

 <img src="images/top-50-skills-in-quant-finance.png" alt="Top 50 Skills in Quant Finance" width="700">